Digital nomad travel tools – how hard can it be?

-While both Europeans and non-Europeans are heavily using mobile devices when traveling, its importance is taking over the traditional list toppers of a toothbrush, deodorant, and driver’ s license.
+Both Europeans and non-Europeans are heavily using mobile devices when traveling.
 Today, travelers recognize the smartphone to be the single most indispensable item they carry with them.

-But the apps we use whilst on the trip are not always exceeding our social media “stack”.
+But apps we use whilst on the trip are not always exceeding our social media “stack”.
 And here, we face one of the largest inefficiencies.
-Tech allows you to discover the best deals, uncover the best opportunities and tackle the most urgent problems you may face when on your trip, for a lower price usually getting a higher value in return.
-Thus, the smartphone is indispensable in every way, as it is our arms and hands whenever we are thrown in the unknowns of the foreign country and culture.
+Tech allows you to discover the best deals.
+They uncover the best opportunities and tackle the most urgent problems.
+In short, the smartphone is indispensable in every way, as it is our arms and hands whenever we go.

-And it is up to us, how to equip our all-mighty smartphone with the best tools, and what technology to use in general to allow for the largest gains.
+And it is up to us, how to equip our tech with the best software or apps.

-While it may be of a no problem for Europeans to travel around Europe without incurring additional roaming charges, after European Union has adopted the flat internet rate in all countries to increase the connectedness of people all over the continent, the problem may be very true for all travelers coming from countries around EU.
+For Europeans, it is no longer a problem to travel around Europe without incurring additional roaming charges.
+However, the problem may be very true for all travelers coming from countries around EU.

 What you may do is to use the Ajura mobile app allowing for international roaming and calls with your own country number, not the share the new number every time one travels.
 How does it work?
 Whenever you are connected to the internet, your phone can receive calls via the app, no matter what country find yourself in.
 This way, there is no need to get a new number for the country number you are traveling to every new destination.

 For Europeans, it is easy again.
 European banks are largely connected in networks which are charging lower and lower fees for foreign withdrawals with every year.
 However, if you are a foreigner, things can become tricky.